JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 ```

 > The snapshot release is published with the constant version, creating a possibility for Gradle to resort to the cached version of the plugin.
-> If you wish to update all dependencies in the dependency cache, the command line option `--refresh-dependencies` should be used.
+> To update all dependencies in the dependency cache, use the `--refresh-dependencies` command line option.

 ### Plugins

-The IntelliJ Platform Gradle Plugin consists of multiple [](tools_intellij_platform_gradle_plugin_plugins.md) which you can apply in bundles ([](tools_intellij_platform_gradle_plugin_plugins.md#platform) or [](tools_intellij_platform_gradle_plugin_plugins.md#module)) or separately.
+The IntelliJ Platform Gradle Plugin consists of multiple [plugins](tools_intellij_platform_gradle_plugin_plugins.md) which can be applied in bundles ([](tools_intellij_platform_gradle_plugin_plugins.md#platform) or [](tools_intellij_platform_gradle_plugin_plugins.md#module)) or separately.

-Subplugins architecture allows applying a subset of features, e.g., when you want to provide the IntelliJ Platform dependency to a project submodule without creating unnecessary tasks.
+Subplugins architecture allows applying a subset of features, e.g., to provide the IntelliJ Platform dependency to a project submodule without creating unnecessary tasks.

 ## Configuration